Serena Williams Being Celebrated By Alexis Ohanian Is What Eliminating Toxic Masculinity Looks Like

 It’s only March and Reddit co-founder and Serena Williams’ husband, Alexis Ohanian, is already gunning for partner of the year.

-Ahead of International Women’s Day on March 8, TIME magazine is recognizing “100 Women of the Year.”
-Piggybacking on their efforts in what’s surely an attempt to make all us single folks green with envy, Ohanian shared his love for his wife and all she has accomplished on Friday.
+Ahead of International Women’s Day on 8th March, TIME magazine is recognising “100 Women of the Year.”
+Piggybacking on their efforts in what’s surely an attempt to make all us single people green with envy, Ohanian shared his love for his wife and all she has accomplished on Friday.

 “Words can't describe how liberating it is (as a career-driven, ambitious AF business leader) to have a wife who has already accomplished so much – especially when you consider where she started and what she overcame to accomplish it,” Ohanian tweeted.